 The declining number of cases detected annually has made leprosy a low priority disease.
 This has resulted in little resources being allocated to leprosy control activities.
 This translates to very little training and support of peripheral health staff on leprosy control activities.
 Virtually all the funds available to the DLTLD are earmarked for TB and especially TB/HIV related activities.
 The country continues to experience challenges in mobilizing resources for sensitization of district health management teams, training of health care workers and intensified supervision in leprosy endemic districts.
-If leprosy control activities continue to receive little attention, there is a real danger that leprosy may rebound to become a public health threat.
+If leprosy control activities continue to receive little attention, there is a real danger that leprosy may rebound to become a public health threat once again reversing the substantial gains that had been made in efforts to eliminate the disease and move towards eradication.

-- The massive burden of TB continues to eclipse the insignificant leprosy problem.
+- The massive burden of TB though showing signs of stabilization continues to eclipse the insignificant leprosy problem.
 Program staff remains overloaded with the management of high numbers of TB cases and devote less time to the pursuance of leprosy control activities. - There continues to be a high turnover of trained staff at both peripheral and the district levels. - Lack of resources set aside for leprosy control.